 Notes

 - I used a very pressed style of tofu that doesn’t require pressing.
 House Foods calls it “super firm” tofu; Hodo and many local Chinese tofu makers usually call it “firm tofu.”
 The benefit of using this type of tofu is that you don’t need to press the tofu before pan frying.
-If you are using “super firm” tofu, I prefer using House Foods.
-I’ve seen “super firm tofu” sold in large 3x3x4-inch blocks, and the tofu tends to be chewier.
+I’ve seen “super firm tofu” sold in large 3x3x4-inch blocks, and the tofu tends to be chewier and more coarse, which I don’t like.

 - Extra-firm tofu: If you are using extra-firm tofu, drain the tofu and wrap the tofu block with a layer of paper towels or muslin cloth.
 Place the wrapped block of tofu on a plate and weigh it down with a stack of plates or a small pan to press the tofu.
-Let it sit for about 20 minutes before slicing into 1-inch cubes.
+Let it sit for about 20 minutes before slicing into 3/4 to 1-inch cubes.

 - Full-fat canned coconut milk will yield a richer sauce with more flavor.
 If you want something lighter, you can use canned lite coconut milk.
 Here are some ideas on what to do with leftover coconut milk.